PowervRNI/powervrni/README.md

 ## Installing PowervRNI

-Right now, PowervRNI is a simple one-file module.
+Right now, PowervRNI is a simple two-file module.
 To install it, download it to a PowerShell enabled machine and load it.
 PowervRNI is supported for PowerShell Desktop & Core, so Windows, MacOS and Linux.
 Here is an example on how to load it:

 ```
-PS C:\> Invoke-WebRequest -Uri "https://raw.githubusercontent.com/powervrni/powervrni/master/PowervRNI.ps1" -OutFile "PowervRNI.psm1"
+PS C:\> Invoke-WebRequest -Uri "https://raw.githubusercontent.com/powervrni/powervrni/master/PowervRNI.psm1" -OutFile "PowervRNI.psm1"
+PS C:\> Invoke-WebRequest -Uri "https://raw.githubusercontent.com/powervrni/powervrni/master/PowervRNI.psd1" -OutFile "PowervRNI.psd1"
-PS C:\> Import-Module .\PowervRNI.psm1
+PS C:\> Import-Module .\PowervRNI.psd1
 ```

 ## Usage